 If your trip also takes you north to the Los Angeles area, CityPASS is the only multi-attraction pass that offers a significant discount on Disneyland tickets.
 It can save you about 25% compared to buying tickets for Disneyland and other attractions separately.

 This combo pass includes five attractions.
-You will get one day each at the San Diego Zoo, San Diego Zoo Safari Park, LEGOLAND California, the Sea Life Aquarium and Sea World San Diego.
+You will get one day each at the San Diego Zoo, San Diego Zoo Safari Park, LEGOLAND California, and Sea World San Diego.
 It saves you about 20% compared to buying tickets for those attractions individually.

 San Diego Zoo 2-Visit Pass